emilioMaddalena/causal-inference-studies/material/why_causality_matters.md

 By studying causality, you gain the statistical knowledge necessary to analyze those statements more rigorously, in the hopes of validating/invalidating them.

 Maybe whenever you're stressed at work you end up visiting the coffee machine more often.
-So *coffee isn't really to blame for your mood*, your boss is! ☕ 👀
+So *coffee isn't really to blame for your mood*—your boss is! ☕ 👀